heistp/irtt/README.md

 - Add a subcommand to the CLI to convert JSON to CSV
 - Support a range of server ports to improve concurrency and maybe defeat latency "slotting" on multi-queue interfaces
-- Prompt to write JSON file on cancellation
 - Add unit tests
 - Add support for load balanced conns (multiple source addresses for same conn)
 - Use unsafe package to speed up packet buffer manipulation